Presenters at September 23, 2023

 Workshop Literacy without effort

 In 2007 Alike Last introduced TPRS in the Netherlands and since 2008 she develops and gives CI/TPRS/TPR workshops for world language teachers.
 She is also a French CI/TPRS teacher for adults, and with her colleagues from Vrolijk & Frans ("Funny & French") she developed a continuousFrench CI curriculum from beginners until the CEFR level A2/B1.
 Every summer Alike attends the NTPRS and iFLT conferences in the USA, to keep her CI knowledge up to date.
 She’s co-founder of the Dutch TPRS Platform and organised the ETPRS conferences in 2016 and 2018.

 Website French classes: https://www.vrolijkenfrans.nl/

-Kathrins CI journey started in college in the United States.
-Since 2016 she teachers German exclusively through Story Listening to children and adults.
-Currently, Kathrin is pursuing an MA English/Linguistics.
-Kathrin has led Story Listening workshops in Germany, the Netherlands and the US and is promoting SLA theory with Stories First.
+Kathrins CI journey started in college in the USA while completing her teaching program.
+She has been teaching German through via CI and specifically Story Listening to children and adults since 2011.
+Kathrin received a Master’s degree in English/Linguistics in 2023 and is currently finishing her teaching degree in German.
+She has led Story Listening workshops in Germany, the Netherlands and the US and is promoting CI in Germany with FUNN.

 Stories First Foundation: https://storiesfirst.org/